mrkcass/mechanizedAI/thermal_camera/readme.md

    I beleive this do to a bad connection.
 Will track it down tomorrow. also seeing higher than expected temperature values, probably a conversion math issue that i have on the todo list.
+* **October 17, 2018** - Thermal camera is operational and displaying output to
+  the frame 1.5" color oled. the color is not right and i need to add interpolation so that the pixels are not so block-y. the frame rate is set at 10 fps on the oled and 5 fps on the thermal camera which is giving good results at the moment.
 #